vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 For example, the Governor’s Office of every State, the Boards of the regional branches of our Bank of the US, the BEA, and the BLS can all submit recommendations.
-Their findings must be publicly distrib- uted and open to review.
+Their findings must be publicly distributed and open to review.

 We can also invite private groups to submit estimates, similar to the way our Supreme Court allows independent parties to submit briefs on a case.
-These would fall under the same requirement for publication and public review, and could give us the perspective of private bankers, busi- nesses, labor unions, and wage-earners.
+These would fall under the same requirement for publication and public review, and could give us the perspective of private bankers, businesses, labor unions, and wage-earners.

-For the broadest and best possible estimate, we can include a single- line question on every individual and business tax return: How stable have overall prices been this year for you on a scale of 1–10?
+For the broadest and best possible estimate, we can include a single-line question on every individual and business tax return: How stable have overall prices been this year for you on a scale of 1–10?
 The answers can be totaled and averaged, and, included in the average for the final decision.
 How these various estimates are weighted can be a formula